 - 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project.
 The overall strategy, methodology, and analyses should be well-reasoned and appropriate to accomplish the specific aims of the project. - 2.
-Feasibility of proposed project and the strength of supporting data.
-The proof-of-principle of the proposed technology or methodology should be established and supported by preliminary data presented in or referenced in the proposal.
-More innovative plans and/or plans with a higher potential for failure should be counterbalanced to manage the inherent risk; e.g., by firm theoretical basis, reasonable preliminary data (depending on the mechanism), the track record of the principal investigator and any co-principal investigator(s), and an outstanding scientific and management plan. - 3.
-Detailed description and justification of the sample type and sample size to be tested and approaches for data analysis are thorough and appropriate to accomplish the specific aims of the project. - 4.
+Feasibility of proposed project.
+Detailed description and justification of the sample type and sample size to be tested and approaches for data analysis are thorough and appropriate to accomplish the specific aims of the project. - 3.
 Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them.

-Potential Impact -20%
+Potential Impact - 15%